 Level 3 Actions Referring Agency Raise Safeguarding concern within 24 hours - or sooner if you feel there are risks that could materialize imminently.
-Raise a request to the Fire Service within 24 hours (or sooner if appropriate) to flag up the level of risk, and to consider a Safe & Well Check.
-Refer to Environmental Health.
-Environmental Health Carry out an inspection. neatti At time of inspection, EHO decides on appropriate course of action.
+Raise a request to the Fire Service within 24 hours (or sooner if apprentiate) to flag up the level of risk, and to consider a service of risk, and to consider a service of risk. if appropriate) to flag up the level of risk, and to consider a Safe &amp; Well Check.Refer to Environmental Health.
+Environmental Carry out an inspection.
+Health At time of inspection, EHO decides on appropriate course of action.
 Consider serving notices under Environmental Protection Act 1990, Prevention of Damage by Pests Act 1949 or Housing Act 2004.
 Landlord Visit resident to inspect the property & assess support needs.
 Attend multi agency hoarding meeting.
 Enforce tenancy conditions relating to residents responsibilities.
 Practitioners Complete Practitioners Assessment Tool.
 Ensure information sharing with all agencies involved to ensure a collaborative approach and a sustainable resolution.